 John Ball Zoo: 1300 W. Fulton St., Grand Rapids, MI

 The highlight of the John Ball Zoo (for myself and my nephew) was the camel rides and a chance to pet adorable goats!
 What cool experiences!
 We also loved the ring tailed lemurs, wallaby and lions.

 You may bring food into the Zoo but glass containers are not allowed.

 Saginaw Children's Zoo: 1730 S Washington Ave, Saginaw, MI

 Can you say penguins, alligators and prairie dogs, oh my?
 This zoo rocks for both adults and kids.
-We loved seeing the kangaroos, owls, turtles and the free-roaming peacocks!
+We love seeing the kangaroos, owls, turtles and free-roaming peacocks!

 Plus, the cost is around $5 per person and on Tuesday's it's even less!
 Well worth going.
 We spend about 2-3 hours there every time we go.

 Saginaw Children's Zoo is one of my favorite Michigan Zoos and Aquariums as it is very affordable, the grounds are absolutely stunning (as you can see above), there's penguins (duh!) and the zoo has tons of shade trees and things to do.

 Oh, and be sure to ride the train!